HarrisonHelms/dotfiles/README.md

 Note that this stuff has been highly customized for me personally, including hardcoding some of my usernames.
-Unless you are me, you should really not run `setup.sh` (if you do you are simply a moron and I pity you).
-Instead, create your own (no, don't just fork this one).
+Unless you are me, you should really not run `setup.sh`.
+(If you do you are objectively a moron and I pity you).
+Instead, create your own.
+(No, don't just fork this one).

 Bash, Node, Go
 --------------